Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 Election of senators

-Although the States Assembly has voted to reinstate senators the necessary changes to the election law have not yet been made.
-It is anticipated that they will be considered by the Assembly in the autumn.
-It is assumed that the same procedure will apply as for the 2018 election, that is the electorate will have up to nine votes and the nine candidates with the highest number of votes will be elected.
+Each elector will be able to exercise up to nine votes for senator, and the nine candidates with the highest number of votes will be elected.
 Table 2 shows the results in the 2018 election when there were eight senatorial seats.

 Table 2 Election for senators, 2018